 Finally, ensuring a stable and efficient power supply is crucial in areas with unstable power supply.
 Backup power options are essential, ideally with an automated set up, to ensure uninterrupted operations.
 DC power is also a must for off-grid locations connected to renewable sources of energy.

 Successful edge deployments in challenging locations require a combination of remote monitoring and management, consistent configuration, robust security, simple maintenance, rugged solutions, and stable and efficient power supply.
 Organisations must carefully consider these factors to ensure that their edge deployments are successful in these challenging environments.

 A complete solution

-Robust and compact: Can be placed anywhere
+Robust and compact: Can be placed virtually anywhere, indoor or outdoor

 Simple deployment: No need for specialist IT personnel - all you need is an electrician and a/c technician

 Easy maintenance: Easy and fast maintenance that can be carried out by non-specialist staff

 Super secure: Secure against both physical and cyber threats

 Reliable: Proven to work in the hottest and harshest of conditions, eliminating unnecessary downtime